Brazil puts expats on notice with Chevron charges

 CALGARY/RIO DE JANEIRO Brazilian criminal charges against energy industry employees over an oil spill have made foreign workers leery of new legal risks, but so far concerns seem to be outweighed by the lure of good-paying jobs and a famously laid-back lifestyle.

-The big question among expatriates is whether last week's charges against Chevron Corp (CVX.N), Transocean RIGN.VX and 17 of their staff are political grandstanding in a country actively seeking foreign expertise to help develop its newfound oil riches, or a real risk of doing hard time.
+The big question among expatriates is whether last week's charges against Chevron Corp, Transocean and 17 of their staff are political grandstanding in a country actively seeking foreign expertise to help develop its newfound oil riches, or a real risk of doing hard time.

 "This prosecution is strange.
 I think people, more than anything, were surprised they've taken it, or appear to want to take it, to this extent.
 It's really politically driven from what I can see in talking to some of my Brazilian friends," said Tom Rothfels, a Canadian who recently returned to Toronto from a five-month stint in Brazil working with a helicopter company that serves the offshore oil industry.